gatsbyjs/gatsby/docs/docs/gatsby-image.md

 ## Image query fragments

 GraphQL includes a concept called "query fragments", which are a part of a query that can be reused.
-To ease building with `gatsby-image`, Gatsby image processing plugins which support `gatsby-image` ship with fragments which you can easily include in your queries.
+To ease building with `gatsby-image`, Gatsby image processing plugins which support `gatsby-image` ship with fragments which you can include in your queries.

 > Note: using fragments in your queries depends on which data source(s) you have configured.
 Read more about image query fragments in the [gatsby-image](/packages/gatsby-image/#fragments) README.